 Biography

-Michael Alpert has been a pioneering figure in the renaissance of East European Jewish music and Yiddish culture since the 1970s and is recipient of a 2015 National Heritage Award from the National Endowment for the Arts.
-He is known for award-winning performances and recordings with Brave Old World, David Krakauer, Itzhak Perlman, Theodore Bikel, Daniel Kahn, Frank London, and others.
-A native Yiddish speaker adept in the traditional style of prewar East European generations, Mr. Alpert is also an innovator in Yiddish song, with original compositions on social and political themes.
-He was musical director of the Emmy- and Rose d’Orwinning PBS special Itzhak Perlman: In the Fiddler's House.
-An important link to Old World Jewish musicians, Mr. Alpert has documented Jewish music and dance throughout the globe, is a leading teacher and scholar of the Yiddish cultural arts, playing a central role in the transmission of Ashkenazic music and dance to younger generations.
-A longtime research associate of the YIVO Institute for Jewish Research, he is currently a senior research fellow at NYC’s Center for Traditional Music and Dance, and he has taught at Oxford, Columbia, Indiana University, and the New England Conservatory of Music.
-He is married to the literary scholar Emily Finer.
-This performance marks his San Francisco Symphony debut.
+Michael Alpert has been a pioneering figure in the renaissance of East European Jewish music and Yiddish culture since the 1970s and is the recipient of a 2015 National Heritage Award from the National Endowment for the Arts.
+A native Yiddish speaker and one of the only contemporary singers adept in the traditional style of prewar East European generations, he is also a celebrated innovator in Yiddish song, with original compositions on social and political themes.
+Mr. Alpert was musical director of the Emmy and Rose D’Or–winning PBS special Itzhak Perlman: In the Fiddler’s House, and is featured in film and broadcast media worldwide.
+An important link to Old World Jewish musicians, he has documented Jewish music and dance throughout the globe, is a leading teacher and scholar of the Yiddish cultural arts, and has played a central role in the trans- mission of Ashkenazic music and dance to younger generations.
+A longtime research associate of the YIVO Institute for Jewish Research, he is currently a Senior Research Fellow at New York City’s Center for Traditional Music and Dance, and has taught at Oxford, Columbia, Indiana University, and the New England Conservatory.

 Please wait...